Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 ## Important Note
 Nosto Dynamic Bundle configuration involves two important keys, hash and secret key.
 Hash key is used within the bundle template and can be accessed using predefined variation `$hash`.
 Please avoid hard-coding this value anywhere inside the template.
 As dynamic bundle configurations are subjected to change, the hash key will also change accordingly.
 Hard-coding this key may break the functionality.

 Seret key, on the other hand, can be retrieved from "Dynamic Bundle Key" field in Nosto Admin Settings > Platform page.
-This value should be shared with merchants which then gets included in the Shopify line item script replacing the GET\_FROM\_NOSTO placeholder
+This value replaces GET\_FROM\_NOSTO placeholder in the Shopify line item script.

 ## Known Issues